Optimizing Black-box Metrics with Iterative Example Weighting: Theoretical Guarantees

 \begin{asp} The distributions $\Dtrue$ and $\Dshift$ are such that for any linear metric $\perf^\Dtrue[h] = \sum_{i}\beta_i C_{ii}[h]$, with $\|\bbeta\| \leq 1$, $\exists \bar{\balpha} \in \R^{Lm}$ s.t. $\left|\sum_{\ell,i} \bar{\alpha}^{\ell}_i \Phi^{\Dshift, \ell}_i[h] - \perf^\Dtrue[h]\right| \,\leq\, \nu, \forall h$ and $\|\bar{\balpha}\|_1 \leq B$, for some $\nu \in [0,1)$ and $B>0$. \end{asp}

-This states that our choice of basis functions $\phi^1,\ldots,\phi^L$ are such that, any linear metric on $\Dtrue$ can be approximated (up to a slack $\nu$) by a weighting $W_i(x) = \sum_{\ell}\bar{\alpha}^\ell_i\phi^\ell(x)$ of the training examples from $\Dshift$.
+The assumption states that our choice of basis functions $\phi^1,\ldots,\phi^L$ are such that, any linear metric on $\Dtrue$ can be approximated (up to a slack $\nu$) by a weighting $W_i(x) = \sum_{\ell}\bar{\alpha}^\ell_i\phi^\ell(x)$ of the training examples from $\Dshift$.
 The existence of such a weighting function depends on how well the basis functions capture the underlying distribution shift.
-Indeed, the assumption holds for some common settings in Table \ref{tab:correction-weights}, e.g., when the noise transition $\T$ is diagonal (Appendix \ref{app:linear-gen} handles a general $\T$), and the basis functions are set to:
+Indeed, the assumption holds for some common settings in Table \ref{tab:correction-weights}, e.g., when the noise transition $\T$ is diagonal (Appendix \ref{app:linear-gen} handles a general $\T$), and the basis functions are set to $\phi^1(x)=1,\forall x,$ for the IDLN setting, and $\phi^\ell(x) = \1(g(x)=\ell), \forall x,$ for the CDLN setting.